solana-mobile/solana-mobile-doc-site/docs/marketing/engaging-seeker-users.md

 As of the time this article was written, there are 140,000+ holders of the Preorder Token.
 The preorder phase is still active and any new Tokens will be issued in waves.

-## Targeting Chapter 2 Preorder Token Holders
+## Engaging with Chapter 2 Preorder Token Holders

 <Tabs>
 <TabItem value="Targeting Seeker with Airship" label="Targeting Seeker with Airship">

 ### Airship

-[Airship](https://airship.helius.dev/) is a tool developed by [Helius](https://www.helius.dev/) that enables cost-effective and simplified SPL token airdrops.
+[Airship](https://airship.helius.dev/) is a tool developed by [Helius](https://www.helius.dev/) that enables cost-effective and simplified airdrops.
 For more information on how it works, check out the official [Airship docs](https://github.com/helius-labs/airship).

-You can use the tool to:

-- Generate a list of Chapter 2 Preorder Token holders.
-- Distribute a specified amount of compressed SPL tokens to a list of wallets.
-- Claim any distributed compressed tokens that belong to your wallet.

-#### Usage

-1. Select "Create new airdrop" to enter the tool.
-2. Provide an RPC URL and the private key of the wallet containing the tokens for distribution.
-3. Select "Import Chapter 2 Preorder Token Holders" then press the "Import" button.
-4. The list of wallet addresses of Chapter 2 Preorder Token Holders will be generated.
-5. Select the SPL token you want to distribute and specify either a fixed amount of tokens or a percent of available tokens.
-6. Review the airdrop details and press "Send" to initiate the airdrop.

-#### Claiming compressed tokens

-After an airdrop is intiated, recipients will need to decompress their distributed tokens using the [Airship decompress tool](https://airship.helius.dev/decompress).

-- Recipients can connect their wallets and view a list of the available compressed tokens they can claim.
-- After signing a transaction to claim, the tokens will appear as normal in the users wallet.

 </TabItem>
 <TabItem value="Querying manually" label="Querying manually">